elgganor/elgganor/README.md

 -->

 ## What I am currently working on
-I am working on a web application that allows users to manage their money.
-The user add income and outcome and his fixed outcome (such as subscriptions) and the user know how much money he has.
-This application is built with Laravel and Vue.js.
+I am currently working on payiz.
+A new startup that helps freelancers to get paid for their works.

 ## My Skills